 The Board is particularly sensitive to the impact of agency rules on small institutions.
-In 2013, the Board formally increased the threshold for meeting the "small" classification to having assets of \$50 million or less.
-10 The Board is cognizant that each new or amended regulation has the potential for requiring significant expenditures of time, effort, and money to achieve compliance, and also that this burden can be particularly difficult for institutions of smaller asset size, with fewer resources available.
+At its September, 2015 meeting, the Board formally increased the threshold for meeting the "small" classification to having assets of less than \$100 million.
+The Board is cognizant that each new or amended regulation has the potential for requiring significant expenditures of time, effort, and money to achieve compliance, and also that this burden can be particularly difficult for institutions of smaller asset size, with fewer resources available.